Prempalande123/Inventory-API/README.md

   "password": "your_password"
 }

+## API DOCUMENTATION :
-### 2. Documented APIs using Swagger UI and ReDoc for interactive and comprehensive API reference
+Documented APIs using Swagger UI and ReDoc for interactive and comprehensive API reference

 1) http://127.0.0.1:8000/swagger/
 2) http://127.0.0.1:8000/redoc/